syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 ## UI filtering

 SfTreeGrid provides excel like filtering UI and advanced filter UI to filter the data easily.
 UI filtering can be enabled by setting [SfTreeGrid.AllowFiltering](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowFiltering.html) property to `true`.
-This allows to open the filter UI by clicking on the filter icon on the column header to filter the records.
+This allows to open the filter UI by clicking on the filter icon on the column header to filter the nodes.

 The filtering can be enabled or disabled for a specific column by setting [TreeGridColumn.AllowFiltering](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~AllowFiltering.html) property.